tailscale-dev/deck-tailscale/readme.md

 # Tailscale on the Steam Deck

-This process is derived from the [official guide](https://tailscale.com/blog/steam-deck), but has been tweaked to make the process smoother and produce an installation that comes up automatically on boot (no need to enter desktop mode).

 ## Installing Tailscale

 1. Clone this repo to your Deck, switch to root and enter the directory: